Sheila Hancock: Other work

 In March 1963, Hancock made a comedy single record, "My Last Cigarette".
-The song is about someone trying to give up smoking: however, every good intention is dependent on her having "just one more cigarette".
+The song is about someone trying to give up smoking; however, every good intention is dependent on her having "just one more cigarette".

 In 1980, she appeared in the movie The Wildcats of St Trinian's which she called "one of the worst films ever made".

 Hancock regularly works in radio.
 She has been a semi-regular contestant on the BBC Radio 4 panel game Just a Minute since 1967.
 She starred as Alice Foster in the BBC Radio 2 comedy series Thank You, Mrs Fothergill, in 1978–79, alongside Pat Coombs.
-In 1995 Hancock provided the voice of Granny Weatherwax in BBC Radio 4's adaptation of Terry Pratchett's Discworld novel Wyrd Sisters.
+In 1995, Hancock provided the voice of Granny Weatherwax in BBC Radio 4's adaptation of Terry Pratchett's Discworld novel Wyrd Sisters.
 In 2011, Hancock appeared in the BBC Radio 4 series North by Northamptonshire, alongside Geoffrey Palmer.

-She has made guest appearances on television shows like Grumpy Old Women, Room 101, Have I Got News for You and Would I Lie To You?.
+She has made guest appearances on television shows such as Grumpy Old Women, Room 101, Have I Got News for You and Would I Lie To You?.
 From March to May 2010, she appeared as a judge on the BBC show Over the Rainbow, along with Charlotte Church, Andrew Lloyd Webber and John Partridge.

-From 2007 to 2012 Hancock was chancellor of the University of Portsmouth.
+From 2007 to 2012, Hancock was chancellor of the University of Portsmouth.

-Hancock was the subject of This Is Your Life in 1977 when she was surprised by Eamonn Andrews at the curtain call of the play The Bed Before Yesterday at the Lyric Theatre, London.
+Hancock was the subject of the biographical television series This Is Your Life in 1977, when she was surprised by Eamonn Andrews at the curtain call of the play The Bed Before Yesterday at the Lyric Theatre, London.